-'''

 // Histogram and barchart

-require no.ssb.fdb:1 as fdb1

-create-dataset demographics

-import fdb1/INNTEKT_WYRKINNT 2000-01-01 as income

-import fdb1/INNTEKT_BRUTTOFORM 2000-01-01 as wealth

-import fdb1/BEFOLKNING_KJOENN as gender

-import fdb1/BEFOLKNING_FOEDSELS_AAR_MND as birth_year_month
+create-dataset demographics import db/INNTEKT_WYRKINNT 2015-01-01 as income import db/INNTEKT_BRUTTOFORM 2015-01-01 as wealth import db/BEFOLKNING_KJOENN as gender import db/BEFOLKNING_FOEDSELS_AAR_MND as birth_year_month

-// Generate age per 2000

-generate age = 2000 - int(birth year month/100)
+// Generate age per 2015 generate age = 2015 - int(birth_year_month/100)

 // Histogram (frequency distributions)

-// This is a way of presenting frequency distributions for metrical/continuous variables graphically,

-where the values are grouped into appropriate intervals and the corresponding frequencies are

-represented by bars.
-The total area of all the bars will sum into 1 by default, unless customized

-through options.
-Options are also a tool for choosing the division of values (number of bars),

-displaying a normal distribution curve as reference etc.
+// This is a way of presenting frequency distributions for metrical/continuous variables graphically, where the values are grouped into appropriate intervals and the corresponding frequencies are represented by bars.
+The total area of all the bars will sum into 1 by default, unless customized through options.
+Options are also a tool for choosing the division of values (number of bars), displaying a normal distribution curve as reference etc.

-histogram income

-histogram income, freq

-histogram income, fraction

-histogram income, percent

-'''

-'''

-histogram income, normal

-histogram income, bin(6) freq

-histogram income, width(100000) freq

-histogram income, by( kjonn ) histogram income if income > 100000
+histogram income histogram income, freq histogram income, fraction histogram income, percent histogram income, normal histogram income, bin(6) freq histogram income, width(100000) freq histogram income, by(gender) histogram income if income > 100000 histogram age, discrete

 // By using a discrete-option, histograms may also illustrate the value distribution for discrete variables.
-Each category/value will then be represented by separate bars histogram age, discrete
+Each category/value will then be represented by separate bars barchart (mean) income, over(gender) barchart (mean) income wealth, over(gender)

+// Barcharts

-// Barcharts // Such diagrams are useful for statistical presentations of continuous/metrical variables in a lucid manner.
+// Such diagrams are useful for statistical presentations of continuous/metrical variables in a lucid manner.
 Several variables may be combined in the diagram, in order to break down the numbers based on categorical characteristics (gender, educational level etc)